LukeXF/Strapi/README.md

 - Click the Railway button 👆
 - Add the environment variables
   - If you do not add the Cloudinary related environment variables, your images/files will not be persisted between deploys.
+  - For all other environment variable you can set random character

 ## 📝 Notes